 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, HNI Corporation reported combined Scope 1 and 2 greenhouse gas emissions of approximately 48,252,000 kg CO2e.
-This marks a reduction from 49,622,000 kg CO2e in 2023 and a significant decrease from 67,606,000 kg CO2e in 2022.
-HNI's emissions have shown a downward trend over the past few years, with 2021 emissions at 74,056,000 kg CO2e and 2020 at 76,350,000 kg CO2e.
-HNI has set ambitious climate commitments, aiming to reduce its absolute combined Scope 1 and 2 GHG emissions by 35% by 2025, using 2018 as the baseline year.
-This target is aligned with the Science Based Targets initiative (SBTi) and includes biogenic emissions and removals from bioenergy feedstocks.
-Additionally, HNI plans to reduce its Scope 3 GHG emissions by 40% per ton of goods sold by 2035, also from a 2018 baseline.
-The company is on track to achieve these targets, demonstrating a commitment to sustainability and climate action within the consumer durables sector.
-HNI's focus on reducing energy intensity by 50% by 2035 further underscores its dedication to long-term environmental stewardship.
+In 2024, HNI Corporation reported combined Scope 1 and 2 greenhouse gas (GHG) emissions of approximately 48,252,000 kg CO2e.
+This marks a reduction from 2023, where emissions were about 49,622,000 kg CO2e, and significantly lower than the 67,606,000 kg CO2e reported in 2022.
+HNI's emissions have decreased consistently over the past few years, with 2021 emissions at approximately 74,056,000 kg CO2e and 2020 at about 76,350,000 kg CO2e.
+HNI Corporation has set ambitious climate commitments, aiming to reduce absolute combined Scope 1 and 2 GHG emissions by 35% by 2025, using a 2018 baseline.
+This target is aligned with the Science Based Targets initiative (SBTi) and includes a commitment to reduce Scope 3 emissions by 40% per ton of goods sold by 2035, also from a 2018 baseline.
+The target boundaries encompass biogenic emissions and removals from bioenergy feedstocks.
+Overall, HNI's proactive approach to emissions reduction reflects its commitment to sustainability and aligns with industry standards for climate action.

 Access structured emissions data, company-specific emission factors, and source documents